Glensheen murders

-The Glensheen murders were the murders of Elisabeth Mannering Congdon and her night nurse Velma Pietila on June 27, 1977, in Duluth, Minnesota, USA, at the Glensheen Historic Estate.
+The Glensheen murders refers to the murders of Elisabeth Mannering Congdon and her night nurse Velma Pietila on June 27, 1977, in Duluth, Minnesota, USA, at the Glensheen Historic Estate.

-The motive was initially thought to be robbery, but soon the authorities began to suspect Congdon's son-in-law Roger Caldwell and adopted daughter Marjorie Congdon.
-Eventually he would be convicted and she would be acquitted.
+The motive was initially thought to be robbery, but authorities soon began to suspect Congdon's son-in-law Roger Caldwell and his wife, the Congdon's adopted daughter Marjorie.
+Eventually Caldwell would be convicted and Majorie would be acquitted.
 Later she would be found guilty of arson and fraud, crimes for which she served prison time.

 Background

-Chester Adgate Congdon and his wife Clara Hesperia Bannister Congdon had seven children.
-In 1905, Chester began building Glensheen, a 39-room mansion on their 22 acre estate in Duluth, Minnesota.
+Chester Adgate Congdon married Clara Hesperia Bannister in 1881 and together they had seven children.
+In 1905 Chester began building Glensheen, a 39-room mansion on their 22 acre estate in Duluth, Minnesota.
 It was finished three years later.
-Chester died in 1916, and Clara many years later in 1950, upon which their daughter, Elisabeth, born April 22, 1894, inherited Glensheen.
+Chester died in 1916 and Clara in 1950, upon which their daughter Elisabeth, born April 22, 1894, inherited Glensheen.

-Elisabeth never married, and adopted two infants.
+Elisabeth never married.
 In 1932 she adopted a daughter, Jacqueline Barnes, and renamed her Marjorie Mannering Congdon.
 A second daughter, Jennifer Susan Congdon (1935-2017), was adopted in 1935.

-Before Elisabeth's death, the family had planned to donate the Glensheen Mansion to the University of Minnesota Duluth.
-It was open to tours two years after the murders, but the tour guides were instructed not to speak of them.

 Marjorie had seven children by her first husband.
 She was divorced after twenty years of marriage.
-Marjorie moved to Colorado and married to Roger Caldwell.
+Marjorie moved to Colorado and married Roger Caldwell.

-At the time of her death, Elisabeth needed round-the-clock care after having a stroke.
-She had been confined to a wheelchair and she was paralyzed on one side.
-Because of her illness, her fortune was being held by a trust, and the trustees cut Marjorie and Roger off.
-Marjorie's own trust fund had been wiped out by spending.
-She and Roger had their house foreclosed and their cars repossessed.
+At the time of her death Elisabeth needed round-the-clock care following a stroke.
+She was paralyzed on one side and used a wheelchair.
+Because of her illness, her fortune was being held by a trust.
+Marjorie's own trust fund had been wiped out by spending and the Congdon trustees cut Marjorie and Roger off.
+Their house was foreclosed on and their cars repossessed.

+Before Elisabeth's death, the family had planned to donate the Glensheen Mansion to the University of Minnesota Duluth.

 Murders

 On June 27, 1977, at 7:00am, Elisabeth Congdon and her nurse Velma Pietila (born April 26, 1911) were found murdered.
-Pietila had been beaten to death with a candlestick, while Congdon had been suffocated with a satin pillow.
-Her nurse, Velma Pietila, had been a regular nurse for Mrs. Congdon until she retired.
-She came out of retirement to fill in for another nurse that evening.
+Pietila's skull had been fractured by a blow from a brass candlestick: her body was found on the grand staircase in the mansion.
+Congdon had been suffocated in her bed with a satin pillow.
+Pietila had been a regular nurse for Mrs. Congdon until she retired and had come out of retirement to fill in for another nurse that evening.

-The motive was initially thought to be robbery, as the bedroom had been ransacked and there was a missing jewelry box.
-Pietila's missing car was discovered the next morning in the airport parking lot.
+The motive was initially thought to be robbery, as the bedroom had been ransacked and a jewelry box was missing.
+Pietila's car was discovered the next morning in the airport parking lot.